denizzzka/dfruntime/README.md

 But there is another important point: in order to use obtained druntime binary you will also need compiled FreeRTOS and Picolibc binaries.
 You will need to link them together with your application.

-Also, trying to build the executable file will tell you which specific symbols are required:
+Also, trying to build test runner executable will tell you which specific symbols are required:
 ```
 > ninja -C build_dir_arm/ -j10 druntime-test-runner | grep undefined
 ld.lld: error: undefined symbol: __aeabi_uldivmod